Amirhosein-javadi/Internship-at-the-Basirtech/README.md

 Codes, Source, Results and Report of Internship at the Basirtech company.

+---
-In this part I'm trying to summerize my report.
-So please check my report for more detail.
+**In this part I'm trying to summerize my report.
+So please check my report for more detail.**
+---
 Project contains:
 1. PCA
 2. SVM